Pendo Pricing and Plan Breakdown (2025) + More Cost-Effective Alternative

 2. Transparent pricing with no hidden fees

-Userpilot offers transparent pricing with flexible plans, giving businesses more control over their budget.
+Userpilot offers clear pricing with flexible plans, giving businesses more control over their budget.

-For instance, Cuvama, a value-selling platform, pricing played a huge role in their decision to switch.
-They found themselves paying for features they didn’t need, and moving to Userpilot helped them cut costs while keeping the core functionality they required.
+For instance, at Cuvama, a value-selling platform, pricing played a huge role in their decision to switch.
+They found themselves paying for features they didn’t need with Pendo, and moving to Userpilot helped them cut costs while keeping all the core functionality they required.

 “High price was one of the decision criteria to move from Pendo because we were paying lots, and we were not using it.”